Aknotofknots/carBooking/README.md

 # Car Rental Supreme

 ### What is it ?
-A schoolproject for the course advanced webb application development for the vocational school Lernia.
+A schoolproject for the course advanced webb application development for the vocational school Lernia located in Stockholm.

 ### By Who ?
 Christian Alsén, Håkan Arnoldsson and Vaisshnavi Janani

 ### Who has done what ?

-**Håkan Arnoldsson** -
+**Christian Ahlsén** -

-* Main theme for the page,
-* Datetime picker implementation
+* Login system Implementation
 * Routing implementation

-**Vaisshnavi Janani** -
-* Filtering for specific features of a car
-* Booking functionality
+* Cancel booking functionality
-* Routing implementation
+* Database setup
-* Customer database initial set up
-* Mocha unit testing for most endpoints
+* Mocha unit testing

-### By Who ?
-Christian Alsén, Håkan Arnoldsson and Vaisshnavi Janani

-### Who has done what ?

 **Håkan Arnoldsson** -